YunchaoYang/ppiclF-doc/source/quickstart/link.rst

 .. code:: bash

-    cp -r LocalCodeDir/ppiclF/examples/stokes/* TestCaseDir/
+    cp -r LocalCodeDir/ppiclF/examples/stokes_2d/fortran/* TestCaseDir/
     cd TestCaseDir

-Included in this test case is a simple Makefile, a driver program called test.f, and the user_source that was already compiled when we installed the library (see :ref:`installing`).
+Included in this test case is a Makefile and a driver program called test.f.

 The Makefile is simple and should be edited as needed.
 In particular, the variable PPICLF_LOCATION may need to be changed to match the location that was set as LocalCodeDir/ppiclF.

-The driver program is found in test.f and is explained in further detail **here**.
+The driver program test.f is explained in further detail in the :ref:`stokes2d` example.

-The user source files in user_source/ can be edited, copied to LocalCodeDir/ppiclF/source/, and the library can be reinstalled (see :ref:`installing`) if changes need to be made to either of these files.